Last updated on April 6, 2026

 Best Storage Hotel: A Box for Your Boxes

 This one was tough.
-There are lots of cube storage options available out there, so I more focused on availability and ease of use for the standard collector which gives us the Ikea KALLAX shelf unit.
+There are lots of cube storage options available out there, so I acknowledge this is a bit over my budget and more focused on availability and ease of use for the standard collector which gives us the Ikea KALLAX shelf unit.

 Sadly the internal width is 13” so you can’t fit the 5,000-count boxes, but there’s more than enough room for several 800-count boxes in each cube.
 I ended up getting a 4×2 one of these for my office and it stores my MTG collection plus my record collection pretty nicely.

-If you’re looking for anything larger or more specific, you’ll probably need to start looking at custom cabinets.
+If you need anything larger or more specific, start to look at custom cabinets.

 DIY Storage Solutions